richafnu/Viva/Viva/glint/setup/360-roles-permissions.md

 ---
-title: Viva Glint 360 User Role creation and feedback access
+title: Viva Glint 360 User Role creation and permissions
 description: Admins in Viva Glint have access to create and edit all Glint programs.
 You may, however, choose to set up an additional user role to *only* have access to edit 360 programs.
 Also, set up if and when a 360 subject, manager, and coach can view report feedback. ms.author: JudithWeiner
 author: JudyWeiner